"Light Your Fire" Habanero Hot Sauce

 - Juice of 1 lime

-- Rinse the food processor and puree the habanero peppers until diced.
-Add the vinegar and lime juice and puree until smooth.
-Add the boiling mixture and puree until well combined and a smooth consistency.
+- While the jalapeño mixture is cooking, rinse the food processor.
+Add habanero peppers and pulse until diced.
+Add vinegar and lime juice and puree until smooth.

 - Immediately package in sterile jars or bottles.
 The sauce should keep in the refrigerator for 3 months.